tolaoniyangi/gis_for_designers-template/_posts/how_to_make_a_basic_site_elevation_model.md

-## GIS for Designers: 3D Techniques
+---
+layout: post
+date:   2020-04-11
+image: "/gis_for_designers-template/images/t3-final.jpg"
-**How to Make a Basic 3D Elevation Model from Elevation Points or Contour Lines**
+title:  "How to Make a Basic 3D Elevation Model from Elevation Points or Contour Lines"
+author: "Tola Oniyangi & Dare Brawley"
+---
 *This tutorial will cover the creation of a site elevation model from existing elevation points or contour lines*
 ![image](images/t3-final.jpg)